Capability Maturity Model: Development at Software Engineering Institute

 Active development of the model by the US Department of Defense Software Engineering Institute (SEI) began in 1986 when Humphrey joined the Software Engineering Institute located at Carnegie Mellon University in Pittsburgh, Pennsylvania after retiring from IBM.
 At the request of the U.S. Air Force he began formalizing his Process Maturity Framework to aid the U.S. Department of Defense in evaluating the capability of software contractors as part of awarding contracts.

 The result of the Air Force study was a model for the military to use as an objective evaluation of software subcontractors' process capability maturity.
 Humphrey based this framework on the earlier Quality Management Maturity Grid developed by Philip B. Crosby in his book "Quality is Free".
 Humphrey's approach differed because of his unique insight that organizations mature their processes in stages based on solving process problems in a specific order.
 Humphrey based his approach on the staged evolution of a system of software development practices within an organization, rather than measuring the maturity of each separate development process independently.
 The CMMI has thus been used by different organizations as a general and powerful tool for understanding and then improving general business process performance.

 Watts Humphrey's Capability Maturity Model (CMM) was published in 1988 and as a book in 1989, in Managing the Software Process.

 Organizations were originally assessed using a process maturity questionnaire and a Software Capability Evaluation method devised by Humphrey and his colleagues at the Software Engineering Institute.

 The full representation of the Capability Maturity Model as a set of defined process areas and practices at each of the five maturity levels was initiated in 1991, with Version 1.1 being published in July 1993.

 The CMM was published as a book in 1994 by the same authors Mark C. Paulk, Charles V. Weber, Bill Curtis, and Mary Beth Chrissis.

 Capability Maturity Model Integration

 The CMMI model's application in software development has sometimes been problematic.
 Applying multiple models that are not integrated within and across an organization could be costly in training, appraisals, and improvement activities.
 The Capability Maturity Model Integration (CMMI) project was formed to sort out the problem of using multiple models for software development processes, thus the CMMI model has superseded the CMM model, though the CMM model continues to be a general theoretical process capability model used in the public domain.

 In 2016, the responsibility for CMMI was transferred to the Information Systems Audit and Control Association (ISACA).
 ISACA subsequently released CMMI v2.0 in 2021.
 It was upgraded again to CMMI v3.0 in 2023.
-CMMI now places a greater emphasis on the process architecture which is typically realized as a process diagram.
-Copies of CMMI are available now only by subscription.
+CMMI places a greater emphasis on the process architecture which is typically realized as a process diagram.
+Copies of CMMI are available only by subscription.